asarup/cse15l-lab-report/lab1.md

 ![Running Commands](running_commands.png)

+Feel free to experiment with some other commands, like `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/` if you want to copy the `hello.txt` file in the public directory into the user directory, or `ls -a` if you want to see all the files (including hidden files) in the current directory.
 And that's about it!
 Once you're done, log out of the remote server by using Ctrl + D or the `exit` command.